eugeniftimoaie/web-app-disaster-response/README.md

 3. open browser and type in url (for windows): http://localhost:5000/

-Once opening the web app you will see the following: The screenshot on the left side shows the main page of the web app while the screenshot on the right side shows the classification result page.
+Below are two screenshoots how the web app looks like: The screenshot on the left side shows the main page of the web app and the screenshot on the right side shows the classification result page.

 <table align="center">
 	<tr>